Buster and Billie

 Buster and Billie is a 1974 American neo noir crime film motion picture released by Columbia Pictures.
 The film was of the tragic romance/revenge film genres.
 It was directed by Daniel Petrie, whose credits include films such as Fort Apache, The Bronx (1981).

 In the title roles were future Airwolf star Jan-Michael Vincent as Buster, and Joan Goodfellow as Billie.
-In supporting roles, Buster and Billie also featured Pamela Sue Martin of Dynasty fame as Buster's girlfriend Margie, and Robert Englund, in his film debut, who later shot to fame in the Nightmare on Elm Street film series as Freddy Krueger, in a small role as Buster's friend, Whitey.
+In supporting roles, Buster and Billie also featured Pamela Sue Martin as Buster's girlfriend Margie, and Robert Englund, in his film debut, in a small role as Buster's friend, Whitey.

 This film is also notable as one of the earliest American mainstream movies to have male frontal nudity.
 Much of the movie was filmed in the towns of Metter and Register, Georgia, as well as in surrounding rural areas.
 Townspeople were excited the movie was being filmed and were unaware of the movie's risque plot or nudity.